-ID Mitigation PC-1.01 Access roads and trails no longer required shall be decommissioned and rehabilitated in accordance with the Rehabilitation and Vegetation Management Plan.
-PC-1.03 Access roads and trails shall be constructed to a minimum length and width to accommodate the safe movement of construction equipment PC-1.05 Access roads and trails shall be provided with erosion protection and sediment control measures in accordance with the Erosion Protection and Sediment Control Plan.
-PC-1.06 Vehicle, machinery and pedestrian traffic shall be restricted to established access roads and trails, and cleared construction areas in accordance with the Access Management Plan.
-PC-1.07 Approach grades to waterbodies shall be minimized to limit disturbance to riparian areas.
-PC-1.08 Bypass trails, sensitive sites and buffer areas shall be clearly marked prior to clearing, to identify that prescribed selective clearing is to occur as per Map Sheets.
-PC-1.11 Equipment, machinery and vehicles shall only travel on cleared access roads and trails, and shall cross waterways at established temporary and permanent crossings.
-PC-1.12 Existing access roads, trails or cut lines shall be used to the extent possible.
-PC-1.13 MCWS Work Permits shall be obtained prior to the commencement of the project.
+ID Mitigation PC-1.01 Access roads and trails no longer required will be decommissioned and rehabilitated in accordance with the Rehabilitation and Vegetation Management Plan.
+PC-1.03 Access roads and trails will be constructed to a minimum length and width to accommodate the safe movement of construction equipment PC-1.05 Access roads and trails will be provided with erosion protection and sediment control measures in accordance with the Erosion Protection and Sediment Control Plan.
+PC-1.06 Vehicle, machinery and pedestrian traffic will be restricted to established access roads and trails, and cleared construction areas in accordance with the Access Management Plan.
+PC-1.07 Approach grades to waterbodies will be minimized to limit disturbance to riparian areas.
+PC-1.08 Bypass trails, sensitive sites and buffer areas will be clearly marked prior to clearing, to identify that prescribed selective clearing is to occur as per Map Sheets.
+PC-1.09 Contractor will be restricted to established roads and trails, and cleared construction areas in accordance with the Access Management Plan.
+PC-1.11 Equipment, machinery and vehicles will only travel on cleared access roads and trails, and will cross waterways at established temporary and permanent crossings.
+PC-1.12 Existing access roads, trails or cut lines will be used to the extent possible.
+PC-1.13 MCWS Work Permits will be obtained prior to the commencement of the project.
 PC-1.14 Clean abrasives may be used as alternatives to chemical melting agents.
-PC-1.15 Only water and approved dust suppression products shall be used to control dust on access roads where required.
-Oil or petroleum products shall not be used.
-PC-1.16 Public use of decommissioned access routes shall be controlled through the Access Management Plan .
-PC-1.17 Public use of project controlled access roads and trails during construction shall be controlled through the Access Management Plans.
+PC-1.15 Only water and approved dust suppression products will be used to control dust on access roads where required.
+Oil or petroleum products will not be used.
+PC-1.16 Public use of decommissioned access routes will be controlled through the Access Management Plan .
+PC-1.17 Public use of project controlled access roads and trails during construction will be controlled through the Access Management Plans.
 PC-1.18 Grades for access roads and trails should follow natural terrain contours to the extent possible and should be minimized adjacent to and approaching waterbodies.
-PC-1.19 Surface water runoff shall be directed away from disturbed and erosion prone areas but not directly into waterbodies.
-PC-1.20 Vegetation control along access roads and trails shall be in accordance with the Rehabilitation and Vegetation Management Plan.
-PC-1.21 The Site Environmental Officer shall inspect access roads and trails prior to decommissioning to evaluate adherence to environmental protection measures and to document areas of potential contamination.
-PC-1.22 The Site Environmental Officer shall inspect decommissioned and rehabilitated access roads and trails in accordance with the Rehabilitation and Vegetation Management Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
+PC-1.19 Surface water runoff will be directed away from disturbed and erosion prone areas but not directly into waterbodies.
+PC-1.20 Vegetation control along access roads and trails will be in accordance with Rehabilitation and Vegetation Management Plan.
+PC-1.21 The Site Environmental Officer will inspect access roads and trails prior to decommissioning to evaluate adherence to environmental protection measures and to document areas of potential contamination.
+PC-1.22 The Site Environmental Officer will inspect decommissioned and rehabilitated access roads and trails in accordance with the site Rehabilitation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.